-To maintain your certificate valid, you need to enroll in a CPR recertification class before your CPR card expires.
+To maintain your CPR card valid, you need to enroll in a CPR recertification class before your CPR card expires.
 CPR recertification will allow you to refresh your knowledge, renew your skills and stay updated on the latest techniques.
 In addition, it shows that you still possess an adequate understanding of CPR.

 The recertification course is designed for those whose credentials are still valid but near expiration.
 Depending on the CPR course, you may have to retake the entire course or complete a shortened renewal process.
-However, it takes less time than standard CPR classes and allows you to maintain certification for an additional two years.
+However, it takes less time than standard CPR classes and allows you to maintain certification for another two years.

 What are the Different Types of CPR Certification?